aptech/docs/docs/CR-plotAddErrorBar.rst

     new;

-    //Sequence 1, 2, 3...12
+    // Sequence 1, 2, 3...12
     x = seqa(1, 1, 12);

-    //Create some random normal data, y ~ N(0, 1)
+    // Create some random normal data, y ~ N(0, 1)
     y = rndn(12,1);

-    //12x1 vector of all 1's
+    // 12x1 vector of all 1's
     sd = ones(12,1);

-    //Draw basic scatter plot, using default settings plotScatter(x, y);
+    // Draw basic scatter plot, using default settings plotScatter(x, y);

-    //Add error bars with height of 1 plotAddErrorBar(x, y, sd);
+    // Add error bars with height of 1 plotAddErrorBar(x, y, sd);

 The plot is